Efficient-Computing-Lab/EdgePersist/edge-storage-component/README.md

 In order for it to be used a manual configuration need to be carried out before it's execution.
 The configuration includes:
 * Defining the data path for data storage in the storage workers.
-* Set the data path in the aces config file `acesConfig.conf`.
+* Set the data path in the aces config file `edgeConfig.conf`.
-* Add the label `aces-worker=true` to all storage worker nodes.
+* Add the label `edge-storage-worker=true` to all storage worker nodes.
+* Add the label `edge-storage-master=true` to the storage master node.

 ## License
 ACES is published under the [AGPL V3 licence](https://www.gnu.org/licenses/agpl-3.0.txt).